The Essential Rental Property Maintenance Checklist for Landlords

 |

-For damage caused by tenants that exceeds normal wear-and-tear, landlords can deduct the repair costs from their security deposit.
+For damage caused by tenants that exceed normal wear-and-tear, landlords can deduct the repair costs from their security deposit.
 It’s important to have detailed documentation to prevent disputes about tenant-caused damage.
-Include a property maintenance checklist in your maintenance records.
+Include a tenant maintenance checklist in your maintenance records.

 Not keeping your property in its best shape will cost you valuable time, money, and tenants.
 When your property fails to meet health, safety, and building standards, you may face serious penalties and legal charges from the local and federal government.

-Here are some of the reasons why you should perform regular rental property maintenance:
+Here are some reasons why you should perform regular rental property maintenance:

 The Fair Housing Act prohibits the delay or failure to perform rental maintenance and repairs.
-This means that landlords should address repairs as soon as possible.
-Though time requirements vary by state, here are some common property maintenance issues and how long a landlord needs to fix them according to Redfin:
+This means that landlords should address repairs promptly.
+Though time requirements vary by state, here are some common property maintenance issues and how long a landlord needs to fix them:

-- Air conditioning repairs: Five to 14 days
+- Air conditioning repairs: 5 to 14 days

 - Leaking roof: 30 days